-We will have weekly guided reading sessions, where your children will develop their fluency and comprehension knowledge.
+We will also have weekly guided reading sessions, where your children will develop their fluency and comprehension knowledge.

 We will continue to follow the Monster Phonics programme to reinforce our knowledge of all phonemes and graphemes as well as our recall of High Frequency and Common Exception Words.